 Yes, please do.

 We appreciate the need for patients to be fully supported and our aim is to enable this whenever possible.
-Please be aware that our consultation rooms are often small and we cannot accommodate large numbers of family members or friends under normal circumstances.
+Please be aware that our consultation rooms and our waiting rooms are small and we cannot accommodate large numbers of family members or friends under normal circumstances.

 It is helpful if you can ensure that you are accompanied by the same family member or friend on each attendance.

-Please note, even under non-pandemic conditions, relatives or friends are not able to be present whilst endoscopy, or CT or MRI scans are performed.
+Please note, even under non-pandemic conditions, relatives or friends are not able to be present whilst in theatre, or CT or MRI scans are being performed.

 Every patient with a skin cancer diagnosis will have different treatment plans and follow up pathways.
 The treatment and follow up options will be discussed at diagnosis.
 You will be given time to make your decision regarding your next treatment, contact details will be given at this time so you will know who to get in touch with.
 Some treatments can only be carried out at Sheffield.
 If this is the treatment you want to go ahead with we will refer you to them.

 Examples of treatments